BrunoFares/tug-of-war-in-assembly/README.md

 MARS Simulator Tug-of-War Game in MIPS Assembly

-By Bruno Fares and Peter Khaled
+By Bruno Fares and Peter Khaled for the Computer Architecture course at Notre Dame University - Louaize.

-My friend Peter and I worked on this project for our Computer Architecture course.

 1. The Game